-for $k_0 \in \ZZ$ and an integer $r\geq1$.
-For example, in Section~\ref{sec:Supertrees}~we~will encounter the Catalan generating function $1/2 - \sqrt{1-4z}/2$, for which one has $\rho=1/4$, $P(x)=1/2$, $\tau_F=1/2$, $k_0=0$, and $r=2$.
-(This Catalan example is pleasantly simple, and thus obviously not generic, as here the Puiseux expansion contains only two terms.
-In full generality it can involve an infinite number of terms whose sum is converging.)
+This Catalan example is pleasantly simple, and thus obviously not generic, as its Puiseux expansion contains only two terms.
+In full generality such an expansion can involve an infinite number of terms whose sum is converging.
+Let us now analyse these singular expansions.

+\begin{lem}[Singular expansion] Let $F(z)$ be a power series with nonnegative coefficients satisfying~\eqref{EqSA}.
+Then $F(z)$ has the following singular expansion